redox-os/website/content/news/this-month-250930.md

 - [Patreon](https://www.patreon.com/redox_os)
 - [Merch](https://redox-os.creator-spring.com/)

+## RustConf Presentation

+Jeremy Soller presented "10 Years of Rust and Redox" at RustConf this year, with some great stories about the history of Redox, and some awesome insights into Redox's future.
+Jeremy's talk was one of the Marquee presentations, on the main stage to all RustConf attendees.
+Many people felt it was one of the most enjoyable and informative sessions at the conference.
+Grab some popcorn and enjoy an entertaining presentation with a surprise ending!

+<iframe width="800" height="640" src="https://www.youtube.com/embed/xlccq9EbXGA?si=ETYWSkPUVK35Gm97" title="10 Years of Rust and Redox" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Multi-threaded By Default!

-Jeremy Soller and bjorn3 fixed the remaining bugs in multi-threading and enabled it by default for x86, this can give a massive performance improvement depending on the hardware specifications.
+Jeremy Soller and bjorn3 fixed some key bugs in multi-threading and enabled it by default for x86.
+This can give a massive performance improvement depending on the hardware specifications.

 - ffplay playing a 1080p video with good CPU decoding performance after multi-core and multi-threading support was enabled

 <a href="/img/screenshot/ffplay-1080p-video.jpg"><img class="img-responsive" alt="ffplay playing a 1080p video" src="/img/screenshot/ffplay-1080p-video.jpg"/></a>

-## Massive Performance Improvement On RedoxFS
+## Massive Small File Performance Improvement On RedoxFS

-Jeremy Soller implemented [inode inlining](https://en.wikipedia.org/wiki/Inode#Inlining) for small files which resulted in a massive performance improvement, a reduction of disk I/O operations, size of file caching and context switches by a factor of 2 in all operation types.
+Jeremy Soller implemented [inode data inlining](https://en.wikipedia.org/wiki/Inode#Inlining) for small files which resulted in a massive performance improvement, a reduction of storage I/O operations, size of file caching and frequency of context switches by a factor of 2 in all small file operation types.

 Wildan Mubarok measured that a benchmark to add packages to an existing QEMU image became 7.5 times faster!